Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: Simulation Results

 \subsubsection{Convergence Analysis}

-Fig. \ref{fig:convergence} depicts the convergence curves of the average episode reward for the proposed MAPPO algorithm against three MARL benchmarks: IPPO, QMIX, and VDN.
+Fig. \ref{fig:mappo_performance}(a) depicts the convergence curves of the average episode reward for the proposed MAPPO algorithm against three MARL benchmarks: IPPO, VDN, and QMIX.
 A detailed inspection of the learning dynamics reveals a distinct trade-off between initial speed and long-term optimality.
 IPPO exhibits a rapid initial surge, outperforming MAPPO within the first $5 \times 10^4$ steps.
-This phenomenon is attributed to the myopic greedy nature of independent learners, which can quickly learn the local optimal actions.
-However, by ignoring the non-stationarity induced by other agents, IPPO fails to master cooperative evasion maneuvers, leading to premature convergence to local optima (rewards plateauing around $11\text{--}12$).
+This stems from the myopic greedy nature of independent learners quickly learning local optimal actions.
+However, ignoring non-stationarity induced by other agents, IPPO fails to master cooperative evasion maneuvers, prematurely converging to local optima (rewards plateauing around $11$ to $12$).
 In contrast, MAPPO demonstrates superior long-term potential.
-Although the centralized critic requires more samples to accurately estimate the global value function initially, it eventually guides the UAVs to learn sophisticated cooperative strategies, such as collision avoidance.
-Consequently, MAPPO breaks through the performance bottlenecks of independent learning, stabilizing at the highest reward interval ($13\text{--}14$).
+Although the centralized critic initially requires more samples to accurately estimate the global value function, it eventually guides the UAVs to learn sophisticated cooperative strategies like collision avoidance.
+Consequently, MAPPO breaks independent learning performance bottlenecks, stabilizing at the highest reward interval ($13$ to $14$).
 Furthermore, the results highlight the advantage of policy-based methods over value-decomposition approaches in this domain.
-VDN yields the most unstable performance, suggesting that its linear value decomposition assumption is fundamentally insufficient to approximate the highly non-linear interference topology.
+VDN has the most unstable performance, suggesting that its linear value decomposition assumption is fundamentally insufficient to approximate the highly non-linear interference topology.
 While QMIX improves upon this via non-linear mixing, it still lags significantly behind the policy gradient-based algorithms.
-This indicates that for long-term trajectory planning tasks with complex coupled constraints, directly optimizing the policy is more effective than indirectly approximating the joint value function.
+This indicates that for long-term trajectory planning problems involving complex coupled constraints, directly optimizing the policy is more effective than indirectly approximating the joint value function.